Zayed bin Khalifa Al Nahyan: Tribal alliances

 By 1894, Zayed was considered the most powerful of the Trucial Sheikhs, replacing the hegemony of Sharjah.
 By 1900, he controlled a large swathe of territory, from Khor Udeid on the Qatari peninsula to Liwa and Buraimi and north to Jebel Ali.
 His tribal federation was solid and his rule and judgement, even among the tribes of the interior, was accepted and recognised.

 Under Zayed's leadership, the first meeting between the five Trucial Sheikhs took place in Dubai, in September 1905, with the aim of settling a dispute between the Bani Qitab and Na'im.
 The Bani Qitab sought support from the young ruler of Umm Al Quwain, Rashid bin Ahmad Al Mualla, who was keen to expand his influence among the tribes.
 In April 1906, a second meeting between the five rulers was held at Khawaneej and a treaty agreed, allocating responsibility for the tribes to the two Rulers – Rashid bin Ahmad was to be responsible for the Bani Qitab, Ghafalah and Bani Ka’ab, while Zayed undertook responsibility for the Na’im of Buraimi, the Dhawahir, the Sharqiyin of Fujairah and the Shihuh of Ras Al Khaimah.
 The treaty gave Zayed control over a large area that had previously fallen under the influence of Sharjah, but it also gave him impetus to act against his young would-be rival and in November 1906, Zayed allied with Dubai and Sharjah and prepared to attack Falaj Al Mualla, Umm Al Quwain's inland town.
 The British now became involved, brokering a series of negotiations between Zayed and Rashid bin Ahmad.
 In January 1907, Zayed apprehended Rashid bin Ahmed and, together with the Rulers of Dubai, Ajman and Sharjah, conspired to have Rashid imprisoned.
 The British resident Percy Cox now became involved in a reconciliation and Rashid bin Ahmed, having been roughed up in the interim (and cured of his dynastic ambitions), was handed over to Cox.

 Zayed the Great died on 19 May 1909.

+Marriage and Children

+Zayed bin Khalifa married five times and had eight sons and one daughter.
+His wives and children are: